Rompei/food2fork/README.md

 ##Referenced software

-This software design was referenced to  [ChimeraCoder/anaconda](https://github.com/ChimeraCoder/anaconda)
+The software design of this OSS was referenced to  [ChimeraCoder/anaconda](https://github.com/ChimeraCoder/anaconda)

 ##License